-Alison M. Hashmall is a counsel in the firm’s New York office and a member of the firm’s Financial Institutions and Banking Groups.
-Ms. Hashmall’s practice focuses on advising domestic and non-U.S. banking organizations and other financial institutions on a wide range of bank regulatory, policy and transactional matters.
+Alison M. Hashmall is a counsel in the firm’s New York office and a member of the firm’s Financial Institutions, Banking and Fintech Groups.
+Ms. Hashmall’s practice focuses on advising domestic and non-U.S. banking organizations and other financial institutions on a wide range of bank regulatory, policy, and transactional matters and cryptocurrency-related issues.

 Ms. Hashmall clerked for the Hon.
 Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2010 to 2011.